shubham12346/75DaysOfCode/README.md

 We are using fast and slow algorithm , so we create fast , slow and prev as three pointer to traverse The fast will move 2 steps , slow will move one step , when fast reach end of the list slow will reach the middle , prev will point the previous slow we will just change the prev pointer next to slow’s next element so the middle element will be deleted

+75 Days of Code Day 30 328.
+Odd Even Linked List (leetcode)
+Type : Linked List

+Medium

+Given the head of a singly linked list, group all the nodes with odd indices together followed by the nodes with even indices, and return the reordered list.

+The first node is considered odd, and the second node is even, and so on.

+Note that the relative order inside both the even and odd groups should remain as it was in the input.

+You must solve the problem in O(1) extra space complexity and O(n) time complexity.

+Example 1:

+Input: head = [1,2,3,4,5]
+Output: [1,3,5,2,4]
+Example 2:

+Input: head = [2,1,3,5,6,4,7]
+Output: [2,3,6,7,1,5,4]

+Solution using array

+This solution fails o(1) space complexity so now

+Solution using fast and slow algorithm
+We are going to create two linked list one is even list and other is odd list and after that we link oddlist with even list